vivek-dg/omarchy-m1/README.md

 After installation, boot into Arch Linux and perform the initial setup:
 - **Login** provide `root` for the user and `123` for password based on the default config on the image
 - **Update to a better password** `passwd root`
-- **Upgrade Arch** to the latest version with `pacman -Syyu`

-*At this point, you will see that there are a few errors.
-These are mainly related to Parallels Tools not being built against the latest kernel.
-Instructions to fix them optionally is provided towards the end.*

-## Step 3: Create User Account
+## Step 3: Create User Account and Upgrade Arch

-**The following script** automatically creates a user named `omuser` with password `123` and `sudo` permissions:
+**The following script** automatically creates a user named `omuser` with password `123` and `sudo` permissions.
+It also refreshes pacman databases, and upgrades system (no extra packages)
 ```bash
 /bin/bash -c "$(curl -fsSL https://github.com/vivek-dg/omarchy-m1/raw/refs/heads/main/prereq.sh)"
 ```